gotnull/transparent-image/README.md

 Info
 ----
-Set alpha transparency if any background for any image within ImpactJS on the client side.
+Set alpha transparency of any background for any image within ImpactJS on the client side.

 Usage
 -----